Meet AERO's Board and senior managers.

 Jenny holds a Bachelor of Arts with a Diploma of Education from Macquarie University, an MA (Hons) from UNSW and a PhD in history from the University of Sydney.

-Rowena Finnane, Senior Manager, Strategy and Operations, and Company Secretary
+Rowena Finnane, Senior Manager, Organisational Strategy, People and Performance, and Company Secretary

-Rowena Finnane is the Australian Education Research Organisation’s Strategy and Operations Manager and Company Secretary.
+Rowena Finnane is the Australian Education Research Organisation’s Senior Manager, Organisational Strategy, People and Performance, and Company Secretary.
 She has led the establishment of strategic and operational functions that enable AERO to operate effectively, including finance, procurement, legal, people and culture, communications, research governance and ethics, and project delivery.
 She is also responsible for overseeing reporting and governance, as well as managing AERO’s Board.

 She began her career as a lawyer, providing legal, policy and strategic advice to a number of organisations and government departments.
 Rowena played a leading role in establishing the Centre for Education Statistics and Evaluation (CESE) and has led senior policy and strategic planning projects across the education sector.
 She is experienced in establishing new organisations and leading significant strategic change in the education sector.